chinamike65/hugo-tuolesi/content/book3/book3en.md

 We sometimes read the biographies of Buddhas, Bodhisattvas and great achievers, such as the biographies of Buddha Shakyamuni.
 At this time, we should pay attention to two aspects.
 One is to study Buddha Sakyamuni, and the second is to rejoice in Buddha. merit.

 The same is true when reading the biography of Master Tsongkhapa.
 The first is to learn about Master Tsongkhapa.
-What books and sutras he has read and read in his life, we should also read and read them.
+What books and sutras he has read and studied in his life, we should also read and study them.
 The second is to follow Master Tsongkhapa’s instructions. merit.

 In addition, when cultivating with joy, it is easy to find the target of one's heart.

 For example, if we want to rejoice in the merits and virtues of monks, just think about the merits of monks in all the temples in the world, including those in Tibetan and Han regions.
 Such a moment of joy can accumulate a lot of blessings.

-Applied to cutting off afflictions, Suixi can counteract jealousy.
+Applied to cutting off afflictions, being happy for others can counteract jealousy.

 155

 (5) Please turn the Dharma wheel to support all the world's lamps in the ten directions.
 Those who first achieved Bodhi, I now urge them all to turn them on the unsurpassed wonderful Dharma wheel.

-The fifth branch is asking to turn the Dharmalun.
-To turn the Dharmalun is to teach the scriptures and spread the Dharma.
+The fifth branch is asking to turn the wheel of Dharma.
+To turn the wheel of Dharma is to teach the scriptures and spread the Dharma.

 When a Bodhisattva first became a Buddha, he would not take the initiative to preach the scriptures and preach the Dharma.
 Someone needed to ask for the Dharma.
 If no one asked for the Dharma, the Buddha would pass away and leave the world.